 Welcome to the Grant Park Church website.

 Greetings and thanks for stopping by to visit here.
 In the building entrusted to us many groups are present who care deeply for people.
 You can learn more about them at the "groups in building" page.

 We are a church committed to "serving as Christ's hands, feet and heart."
 Come and see what God is up to in our midst.
 We value worship as a place from which our lives are informed and out of which our activity flows.
-In "worship" we are encouraged to "grow", because none of us have everything learned we need to know.
+In "worship" we are encouraged to "grow", because none of us has learned everything we need to know.

 We treasure "serving" because in serving we learn more about